 Pub.
-L. 109-241, title IV, §408, July 11, 2006, 120 Stat.
+L. 109-241, title IV, $\S408$, July 11, 2006, 120 Stat.
 537, provided that:

-(a) Annual Deepwater Implementation Report.
-Not later than 30 days after the date of enactment of this Act [July 11, 2006] and in conjunction with the transmittal by the President of the budget of the United States for each fiscal year thereafter, the Secretary of the department in which the Coast Guard is operating shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a report on the implementation of the Integrated Deepwater Systems Program, as revised in 2005 (in this section referred to as the 'Deepwater program'), that includesance goals of the Coast Guard;
+"(a) ANNUAL DEEPWATER IMPLEMENTATION REPORT.-Not later than 30 days after the date of enactment of this Act [July 11, 2006] and in conjunction with the transmittal by the President of the budget of the United States for each fiscal year thereafter, the Secretary of the department in which the Coast Guard is operating shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a report on the implementation of the Integrated Deepwater Systems Program, as revised in 2005 (in this section referred to as the 'Deepwater program'), that includes-

-1) a justification for how the projected number and capabilities of each Deepwater program asset meets the revised mission needs statement delivered as part of the Deepwater program and the performwater program, including-
+"(1) a justification for how the projected number and capabilities of each Deepwater program asset meets the revised mission needs statement delivered as part of the Deepwater program and the performance goals of the Coast Guard:

-"(2) a projection of the remaining operational lifespan of each legacy asset; "(3) an identification of any changes to the Deep-
+"(2) a projection of the remaining operational lifespan of each legacy asset;

+"(3) an identification of any changes to the Deepwater program, including-

-(A) any changes to the timeline for the acquisition of each new asset and the phase out of legacy assets for the life of the Deepwater program; and
+"(A) any changes to the timeline for the acquisition of each new asset and the phase out of legacy assets for the life of the Deepwater program; and

-"(B) any changes to the costs for that fiscal year or future fiscal years or the total costs of the Deepwater program, including the costs of new and legacy assets;
+"(B) any changes to the costs for that fiscal year or future fiscal years or the total costs of the Deepwater program, including the costs of new and legacy assets:

-'(4) a justification for how any change to the Deepwater program fulfills the mission needs statement for the Deepwater program and performance goals of the Coast Guard:
+"(ď) a justification for how any change to the Deepwater program fulfills the mission needs statement for the Deepwater program and performance goals of the Coast Guard;

-'(5) an identification of how funds in that fiscal year's budget request will be allocated, including information on the purchase of specific assets;
+"(5) an identification of how funds in that fiscal year's budget request will be allocated, including information on the purchase of specific assets;